jameshughes89/cs101/source/asn1.rst

 	You should also **NOT** be using the ``input()`` function in this assignment.

-You will also need the data file `starbucks.csv <http://people.stfx.ca/jhughes/cs161/data/starbucks.csv>`_.
+You will also need the data file :download:`starbucks.csv <../assignments_files/starbucks.csv>`.
 Download this to your computer and upload it to your Colab files (see below image).
 Unfortunately, every time you open your colab project, you will need to re-upload.
 Not a big deal, but something you will need to remember.

 If you would like to *not* use Colab and work from your own computer, then just be sure to save this file in the **same directory** that you are saving your assignment in.